voschezang/coding-handbook/collaboration/communication-principles.md

 - **Absence** of silence.
 This may send a mixed messages.
 It may be interpreted in many different ways.
 - **Presence** and attention.
 E.g. to show support.

 #### Communication styles

 - Ideal behaviour: switch between these based on context and need.
+Take space and give it back (welcome space).

 | Pushing                                                      | Pulling                                                  |
 | ------------------------------------------------------------ | -------------------------------------------------------- |